Best Infant Car Seats of 2024, Tested & Reviewed

 Our testing considers ease of use, flexibility, weight and height ranges, safety, car size, comfort, and stroller compatibility.
 We test all of the features, install the car seats in multiple vehicles, read all the manuals, and pull together opinions from dozens of parents involved in our testing program.

-Here are the Best Infant Car Seats!
+Here are the Best Infant Car Seats of 2024!

 1. Chicco KeyFit 35 Infant Car Seat.